ichbinder/KidsAudioPlayer/README.md

 - MIFARE Classic 1K RFID cards/tags
 - Speakers or headphones
 - Power supply for the Raspberry Pi
+- Recommended: Pibow Frame for Raspberry Pi Touch Display 2 for an integrated case solution

 ## Software Requirements